versa-networks/devops/python/VOS Framework/README.md

 At the end you should get the following result in the Director WebUI.
 ![Screenshot](demo-access-rules-after.jpg)

-Congrat you just saved yourself 5 min of your precious time with :)
+Congrat you just saved yourself 5 min of your precious time :)